Why Hospitals Choose Terrazzo Flooring?

 Thin-set epoxy terrazzo is making strides in today’s healthcare construction projects not only admired for its design features but also its long-term durability and low maintenance.

-Lobby areas are a commonplace to find terrazzo.
+Lobby areas are commonplace to find terrazzo.
 This is due to the high amounts of incoming and outgoing traffic daily.
 Hospitals require a floor that can withstand the continuous flow of traffic without the need to replace the floor in later years.
-As terrazzo is seamless, durable and easily maintained, it is ideal for lobby areas, and with its high sheen levels, they are noticeable among hospital visitors entering the building.
+As terrazzo is seamless, durable, and easily maintained, it is ideal for lobby areas, and with its high sheen levels, they are noticeable among hospital visitors entering the building.

 Hospitals can also use color psychology to target patients.
-The use of vibrant colors and imagery is well suited among children.
+The use of vibrant colors and imagery is well suited to children.
 The choice of colors and playful graphics makes them feel more comfortable and less anxious prior to getting a check-up.

-Hospitals can even draw more attention to their terrazzo floors with either a logo or unique floor design.
+Hospitals can even draw more attention to their terrazzo floors with either a logo or a unique floor design.

 A terrazzo design can help in hospital performance as a floor’s pattern and colors can lead people in the right direction.
 Wayfinding systems make it easier for visitors to get from point A to point B by using visual cues.

 Because terrazzo is nonporous, it does not support the growth of bacteria, mold, and mildew.
 This keeps hospitals sanitary, reducing the risk of infections.
 Thus terrazzo can keep patient rooms, hallways, and restrooms hygienic.
 Also, there is no need to wax a terrazzo floor as it will build up bacteria.
-It is best practice to clean a terrazzo floor daily to remove foreign matter and keep the hospitals stain-free.
+It is best practice to clean a terrazzo floor daily to remove foreign matter and keep the hospital stain-free.

-Epoxy terrazzo floors use low VOC epoxy resins.
+Epoxy terrazzo floors use zero VOC epoxy resins.
 This means that there is little to no off-gassing over the lifetime of a cured floor.
 As a result, this helps create a healthier atmosphere as terrazzo floors support improved indoor air quality.
 There are many sources of recycled content found during the composition of a terrazzo floor.
-From the aggregates, epoxy resins and divider strips, a terrazzo floor can help architects with obtaining LEED credits for use of recycled content or use of regional materials.
+From the aggregates, epoxy resins, and divider strips, a terrazzo floor can help architects with obtaining LEED credits for use of recycled content or use of regional materials.

-Many building material selections are based off costs.
+Many building material selections are based on costs.
 Architects will use a high-end product if it meets all their design and performance needs while giving them long-term value.
 Terrazzo does exactly that.
 With terrazzo, hospital facilities save with terrazzo mainly from the maintenance and lifecycle costs.